cyclr/docs/pages/v2/05-application-connectors/authentication/quickbooks.md

 To authenticate the Quickbooks connector, you need a **Client ID** and **Client Secret**.

 To obtain these values, you need a QuickBooks Online application.
-Tou can create an app through the Quickbooks [developer portal]((https://developer.intuit.com/app/developer/myapps):
+You can create an app through the Quickbooks [developer portal]((https://developer.intuit.com/app/developer/myapps):

 > **Note**: There are sections for **Development** and **Production** apps, and these steps are for a **Development** app.